Rexaul16/assignment_7/README.md

   2.For these two sets a and b the program then outputs (a *union* b) *intersection* {1,3,5,7,9,15,22,25,30}
     as well as the cardinality of that set.

-set.h - the header file for the set class set.cxx - the implementation for the set class demo_set.cxx
+set.h - the header file for the set class.

+set.cxx - the implementation for the set class.

+demo_set.cxx.